 Document Description Submission Requirements Entity Responsible Deadline that mirrors the production environment.
-Vulnerability Scan A prospective EDE Entity is required to conduct monthly Vulnerability Scans.
+Vulnerability Scan ■ A prospective EDE Entity is required to conduct monthly Vulnerability Scans.
 A prospective EDE Entity and its Auditor must submit the last three months of their Vulnerability Scan Reports, in conjunction with POA&M and SAR via the DE/EDE Entity PME Site.
-All findings from vulnerability scans are expected to be consolidated in the monthly POA&M. Similar findings can be consolidated. ■ Prospective primary, hybrid issuer upstream, and hybrid nonissuer upstream EDE Entities.
-Initial: April 1, 2022 - July 1, 2022 (3:00 AM ET) Thereafter, consistent with the ISCM Strategy Guide, EDE Entities must submit Vulnerability Scans annually.
+All findings from vulnerability scans are expected to be consolidated in the monthly POA&M. Similar findings can be consolidated. ■ Prospective primary, hybrid issuer upstream, and hybrid non-issuer upstream EDE Entities.
+Initial: April 1- July 1 (3:00 AM ET) Thereafter, consistent with the ISCM Strategy Guide, EDE Entities must submit Vulnerability Scans with their quarterly POA&M submissions.